tbreeze-zengenti/react-starter/README.md

 To activate an alternative env upon start/build you need to reference the `.{suffix}` in this script: `npm --env={suffix} run-script start`.

-## 📁Folder Structure

-- `/components` should contain the majority of your components.
-- `/layouts` should contain your various page wrappers.
-By default a MainLayout is provided.
-- `/pages` should contain all of your page components.
-- `/redux` should contain high-level Redux logic.
-- `/routes` contains all of the Routing logic for the app.
-- `/theme` contains your app's Styled Components theming.

 ## 🎨 Styled Components

 This project has a simple TypeScript implementation of Styled Components.
 The values within `styled.d.ts` must be maintained as you expand your theme to keep TypeScript happy.